controlecidadao/samantha_ia/README.md

 Each prompt is answered by a single model, following the model selection order (first model answers the first prompt and so on).

-Each prompt is executed automatically and the model's response is fed back cummulatively to the model to generate the next response.
+Each prompt is executed automatically and the model's response is fed back cumulatively to the model to generate the next response.

 The responses are concatenated to allow the next model to consider the entire context of the conversation when generating the next response.